itsrcu/gtg/README.md

 ### keepCount
 If you have multiple copies of the same item, keepCount will determine how many of them should be kept.
 1 will keep one copy of each item, 2 will keep two, and so on..

+### testDrive
+Default set to true, in this mode, `sessionID` and `accessToken` aren't required, and items will not be shredded.
+Items will still be logged whether they got detected by one of the blacklist filters or not.

 ### loadEntireInventory
 Initially, only 5000 items will be loaded into the internal `inventory` variable.
-Setting this to true will check if there are more items to load, and won't continue until the entire inventory is loaded into the variable
+Setting this to true will check if there are more items to load, and won't continue until the entire inventory is loaded into the variable.

 ### keepItemType
 > [!IMPORTANT]
-> **It's advised to also put this in the keepItem's keepNames**, as for example, sale items aren't marked as such, but  instead marked as, for example, "2023 Winter Sale"
+> **It's advised to also put this in the keepItem's keepNames**, as for example, sale items aren't marked as such, but  instead marked as, for example, "2023 Winter Sale".

 Keeps specified item types from being shredded.
 Common types are `Emoticon`, `Normal` (for cards), `Profile Background`, `{Season} Sale {Year}`.

 ### keepAppID
-Keeps items from the specified appID from being shredded
+Keeps items from the specified appID from being shredded.

 **Method A)**
 * Open the game's store page